OFS/opae-sdk/doc/src/fpga_tools/coreidle/coreidle.md

 ## DESCRIPTION ##

-This tools parses input GBS, extracts power from metadata ,calculates fpga power, number of online and idle cores.
-It moves threads from idle cores to online cores.
+coreidle parses the Accelerator Function Unit (AFU) metadata and extracts power information. coreidle calculates the FPGA power and calculates the number of online and idle cores.
+It moves threads from idle cores to online cores. coreidle is only available the Integrated FPGA Platform.
+You cannot run coreidle on the PCIe Accelerator Card (PAC).

 ## EXAMPLES  ##